friendly/candisc/cran-comments.md

                 user system elapsed
 heplot.candisc 18.25   0.11   18.89

-I have already made several examples \dontrun{}, but would prefer not to reduce the number of run-able examples further.
+I have already made most of the examples \dontrun{}, but would prefer not to reduce the number of run-able examples further.

 ## Comments
-This is a minor release, fixing a serious bug and adding some enhancements
+This is a minor release, adding some enhancements

+### Changes in version 0.7-3 (2016-11-20)

+o Fix 1D plot.candisc to better reflect the canonical structure coefficients.
+The ylim of the scale is now forced to include 0 and -1 and/or +1 depending on the signs of the structure coefficients.  [thx: Martina Vandebroek] o Pass ... to boxplot() and plot() for 1D in plot.candisc

 ### candisc 0.7-2

   o Add Wilks.candisc method;  this corrects a bug where the values of the stepdown tests for canonical discriminant analysis were calculated incorrectly [thx: Martina Vandebroek] o Now use Wilks.candisc in print.candisc

-### candisc 0.7-1

-  o respect var.lwd in 2D plot.candisc()
-  o heplot.candisc() gets a rev.axes argument to reverse the axes and a var.pos argument to position  variable labels o vectors() now produces nicer arrow head a la matlib::vectors() o added var.pos argument to plot.candisc o allow to suppress likelihood ratio tests in print.candisc